-Thomas Guldborg Petersen Assistant Professor NEWS from CERE Algorithms for Density Gradient Theory Density gradient theory is a popular framework for interfacial tension calculations, playing an important role in processes with more than one phase involved.
+Thomas Guldborg Petersen Assistant Professor

+NEWS from CERE Algorithms for Density Gradient Theory Density gradient theory is a popular framework for interfacial tension calculations, playing an important role in processes with more than one phase involved.
 A new project at CERE develops efficient algorithms for solving the density gradient theory in a planar interface.
 In the project, carried out by Assistant Professor Xiaodong Liang and Professor Emeritus Michael L. Michelsen, density gradient theory is extensively evaluated and applied into various systems with different thermodynamic models: PR, CPA and PC-SAFT.
 Xiaodong Liang and Michael L. Michelsen propose a new predictive approach, avoiding potential numerical problems.
 Further, a direct minimization method is developed for more general and wider applications without loss of efficiency.
 The application, analysis and evaluation of these developments against more complex systems is ongoing.
 A MATLAB tool is available, and more interfaces are under development.
 Lecture: The Oilfield Chemist in Action To produce oil and gas it is not enough to drill a well at the right location.
 Several chemicals are necessary for flow assurance and other crucial tasks.
 This was the key message as Dr. Malcolm Andrew Kelland, Department of Mathematics and Natural Science, University of Stavanger, Norway, visited CERE on March 16.
 "The role of the oilfield chemist is often under-evaluated, yet they do a vital job.
 Chemists are needed to determine the best fluids, for safe and effective drilling and cleaning of wells, for completion and stimulation operations, for production and flow assurance issues and for separation of oil, gas and water at the process facilities," Dr. Kelland said, moving on to give an overview of the types of chemicals needed for the various operations, and of the environmental issues involved.

-orkild Christensen for DTU Chemical Engineering Classic Course on Thermodynamic Models More than 15 years ago, Professors Michael L. Michelsen and Jørgen Mollerup organized the first "Advanced Course on Thermodynamic Models: Fundamentals & Computational Aspects".
+Photo taken by Thorkild Christensen for DTU Chemical Engineering Classic Course on Thermodynamic Models More than 15 years ago, Professors Michael L. Michelsen and Jørgen Mollerup organized the first "Advanced Course on Thermodynamic Models: Fundamentals & Computational Aspects".
 Time hasn't diminished the relevance of this PhD summer course, which was once again well attended in 2017 with 22 participants from both academia and industry in 14 countries.
-When Professor Michelsen became emeritus in 2015, the course was taken over by Senior Researcher Wei Yan and Professor Georgios Kontogeorgis The course is targeted both at researchers who develop and implement thermodynamic models for process simulation and at those who just want to learn how to develop and write an efficient and dynamic computer code.
+When Professor Michelsen became emeritus in 2015, the course was taken over by Senior Researcher Wei Yan and Professor Georgios Kontogeorgis.
+The course is targeted both at researchers who develop and implement thermodynamic models for process simulation and at those who just want to learn how to develop and write an efficient and dynamic computer code.
 Further, both classical chemical engineers and engineers in other disciplines like petroleum engineering and mechanical engineering may benefit.
 As usual, the course was held in August, and CERE intends to keep up this tradition in 2018.
 Carbon Capture Expert on Danish TV High global atmospheric CO2 concentrations already cause floods and extreme storms and these problems are predicted to become even larger in the future.
 Thus, it is natural to ask whether any technological solutions are available for reducing CO2 concentrations.
 Associate Professor Philip Fosbøl, CERE, addressed this issue in an interview with Danish national tv-station DR on March 17.
-"We will need to phase out fossil fuels completely in the long run, "We have two options; either to clean our atmosphere or to help the and we can use old gas reservoirs for storing CO2.
-Eventually, we cement, steel, and power sectors reduce their emissions," said Philip will probably need both carbon capture and atmospheric cleaning Fosbøl, adding that extracting CO2 from the atmosphere - known as to reach negative CO2-emissions," Philip Fosbøl explained. geo-engineering - is not yet an established method.
+"We have two options; either to clean our atmosphere or to help the cement, steel, and power sectors reduce their emissions," said Philip Fosbøl, adding that extracting CO_2 from the atmosphere - known as geo-engineering - is not yet an established method.
 Thus, the other option - known as carbon capture - is more realistic at short term.